PaddlePaddle/XWorld/xrobot/API.md

 d) Populate Objects

-* Example of generating the rooms using a profile:
+* Example of generating the rooms with a profile:

 ```python
     your_playground.SpawnModelsConf(spawn_conf)